mdneuzerling/mdneuzerling.com/content/post/2022-01-24-my-machine-learning-process-mistakes-included/index.md

 ---
-title: "Machine Learning, Mistakes Included"
+title: "My Machine Learning Process (Mistakes Included)"
 author: ~
-date: '2022-01-22'
+date: '2022-01-24'
-slug: machine-learning-mistakes-included
+slug: my-machine-learning-process-mistakes-included
 categories: [R]
 tags:
     - R
 thumbnail: "/img/mistake.jpg"
 output: hugodown::md_document
-rmd_hash: 32a283719289fcc8
+rmd_hash: 8c2bebfb31258108

 ---

 When I train a machine learning model in a blog post, I edit out all the mistakes.
 I make it seem like I had the perfect data I needed from the very start, and I never add a useless feature.
 This time, I want to train a model with all the mistakes and fruitless efforts included.'

-My goal here is to describe *the iterative process of creating a model* rather than just presenting the final code.
+My goal here is to describe *my process of creating a model* rather than just presenting the final code.

 The material in this post is adapted from a presentation I gave to [the Deakin Girl Geeks student society of Deakin University](https://www.dusa.org.au/clubs/deakin-girl-geeks-dgg).